sadensmol/sadensmol.github.com/about.md

 I'm Denis Sazonov, software developer from Smolensk/Russia.
 I work full time as freelance programmer on [upwork.com](http://www.upwork.com/)

-At the moment Im looking for work related to Games programming (VR, AR including)/ Web Development (react.js, angular, vue.js, django, java, python) / Video editing applications (ffmpeg).
+At the moment Im looking for work related to Games programming (VR, AR including)/ Web Development (react.js, angular, vue.js, django, java, python) and any kind of mobile/desktop application like.

 I really like game programming.
 This is what Im living for :).
 I started programming when I was 12 yo.
 It was the first i8086,it was basic and some simple CGA games.
 Then I learned Pascal and started with more serious games and applications.